IF YOU HAVEN’T GIVEN DAL A TRY, THIS ONE WILL HAVE YOU HOOKED!

 - Add all your dry spices including salt & pepper.
 You want your spices (masala) to roast a bit so you get a nice aroma, about 2 minutes.

-- Add your can of diced tomatoes and 1 tsp tomato paste.
+- Add your tomatoes and 1 tsp tomato paste.
 Continue to cook until the spices have infused with the tomatoes.

 - Add the coconut milk and vegetable broth to the pot and let simmer for a few minutes.

 - Now add your red lentils.
 Cover and let it simmer for about half an hour.
-The lentils will get soft, and the dal will be thick.
+The lentils will get soft, and the dal will turn thick.

 - Last, add your spinach into the dal along with your lemon juice and let everything cook together for another 5 minutes.

-- Serve with white rice, cauliflower rice, or quinoa.
+- Serve with white rice, cauliflower rice, or grain-free roti.
 It's straight-up delicious as a lentil soup as well!